-Sekine is an MRI research assistant working for BrainMAPD and MWMH projects.
+Sekine is an MRI research assistant working on multiple projects in the lab.
 She graduated from the University of Minnesota, Twin Cities with a B.A. in psychology and a minor in neuroscience.
 Her research interests include neuroimaging and neurobiological markers of psychopathology.
 She is hoping to attend graduate school in clinical psychology in the near future.

 Nick Kelley, Ph.D.